Home » Repayment » Parent PLUS Loans » Help! My Child Isn’t Making Parent PLUS Loan Payments

 I often hear from children who would like to transfer Parent PLUS loans into their name.

-Some student loan refinance companies, like SoFi, will pay off the existing Parent PLUS loan and replace it with a new loan in the child’s name.
-While this move might seem like an ideal solution, it comes with significant risks.
+Some student loan refinancing companies, like SoFi, offer services to pay off existing Parent PLUS loans and replace them with a new loan in the child’s name.
+While this move might seem like an ideal solution, it’s important to understand the implications and risks.

-This particular refinance process converts federal student debt into a private loan.
-As a private loan, the debt would no longer qualify for income-driven repayment or student loan forgiveness.
-Borrowers may qualify for lower interest rates by choosing a private refinance, but unless the borrower is certain they will be able to pay off the debt in full, refinancing could be an error.
+This option converts federal student debt into a private loan.
+As a private loan, the debt loses its eligibility for federal benefits like income-driven repayment or student loan forgiveness.
+It’s true that borrowers may qualify for lower interest rates by choosing the private refinancing route.
+However, unless the borrower is certain they can afford to fully repay the debt, this decision should be made with caution.

 When Your Child Isn’t Making Payments